Neyri/Projet-cGAN/readme.md

 - `DISCRIMINATOR_PATH` — the path from root directory to the discriminator .pth file
 - `GENERATOR_PATH` — the path from root directory to the generator .pth file

+Create a directory containing the inputs in the project root dir.

 ##### File Permissions